-As you’ll know if you’ve read the piece on Now Dance, the early Now That’s What I Call Music! spin-offs are a source of great fascination for me.
+As you’ll know if you’ve read my feature on Now Dance ( which you can find here), the early Now That’s What I Call Music! spin-offs are a source of great fascination for me.
 They knew that they had a ‘brand’ of some description, but nothing resembling the faintest idea of how to expand and capitalise on it, and from ‘bugs’ to mugs to sweatshirts, the early years of the franchise are full of bewildering tie-ins that Ashley Abram and Box Music incorrectly assumed everyone would want.
 With the notable exception of Now – The Christmas Album, none of the attempts at establishing a spin-off series really connected with the record-buying public, and nobody could tell you what song was in what order on what side of Now Dance 86 the same way they could with Now That’s What I Call Music!
 7. Which is the best Now! album of the lot, incidentally.
 Yes it is.
 Stop arguing.

 For a couple of years afterwards, it was quite common to find these albums in bargain bins, albeit not marked down by particularly much.
 Now, however – largely on account of nobody actually buying them – they’re something approaching collector’s items, with the baffling exception of the suitably baffling Now That’s What I Call Music! ’86, which is in such plentiful supply that we can only assume that all fourteen Compact Disc Player owners at the time bought fourteen thousand copies each.
 I’d always been especially intrigued by the logic-averse and back then largely impenetrable tracklisting, and… let’s just say that towards the end of that decade, a copy being used as a paperweight in a long-since-musically-moved-on local radio station somehow fell into my suspiciously capacious pocket.